scriptingislife/s3eker/README.md

 <img src="res/notif.png" alt="notification" width="200"/>

 s3eker runs on AWS and can be spun up using Terraform with the exception of a Secrets Manager entry for the Slack webhook.
 No API key is needed for urlscan.io.
 There are two serverless Lambda functions to run the searching and listing operations.
-A S3 bucket used to track previously seen buckets and to trigger the second Lambda.
+The first Lambda is triggered by a CloudWatch event every hour.
+An S3 bucket is used to track previously seen domains and to trigger the second Lambda function.

 <img src="res/s3eker.png" alt="diagram"/>